 During the training you will develop a NEIS Business Plan which will need to be approved by your NEIS provider

-If you are currently in receipt of an income support payment, and you choose to participate in NEIS, you may be eligible for NEIS Allowance.
-NEIS Allowance may be paid for up to the first 39 weeks of business operation.
+If you are currently receiving a Department of Human Services (DHS) or Department of Veterans Affairs (DVA) income support payment, you may be eligible to receive NEIS Allowance for up to the first 39 weeks of business operation.

-NEIS Allowance is equivalent to the single, 22 or over, no children rate of Newstart Allowance, and is paid fortnightly in arrears, subject to you meeting your obligations under your NEIS Participant Agreement
+NEIS Allowance is equivalent to the single, 22 or over, no children rate of Newstart Allowance, and is paid fortnightly in arrears.
+Payment is subject to you meeting your obligations under your NEIS Participant Agreement.

 The amount of NEIS Allowance that you receive will not be affected by income from your NEIS business.
-You can receive income from outside your business (such as from investments or other work) while participating in NEIS.
-However, your NEIS provider will ensure that the NEIS business is your primary, full-time activity.
+You can receive income from outside your business (such as from investments or other work) while receiving assistance.
+However, your NEIS business must be your primary, full-time activity.
 If your external income is greater than twice the basic rate of NEIS Allowance in a given financial quarter, it may affect the amount of your NEIS Allowance.

-If you are a recipient of some Department of Human Services’ or Department of Veterans’ Affairs' pensions, you may be able to choose to remain on these payments while participating in NEIS.
+Individuals in receipt of some DHS or DVA pensions may be able to choose to remain on these payments while receiving New Business Assistance with NEIS.

 NEIS Rental Assistance